Ingrid (Street Fighter): Promotion and reception

 To promote the character and Capcom Fighting Evolution, several figures were produced by companies such as Banpresto, Ensky, and a gashapon figure of her Midnight Bliss transformation by Yujin.
 The soundtrack for Evolution included a vocal version of her theme song, "Heat Haze", as a bonus mini-CD.
 Other items such as playmats were also released featuring her likeness.
-Additionally an outfit based on her appearance was made available for the character Karin Kanzuki in Street Fighter V.
+Additionally an outfit based on her appearance was made available for the character Karin Kanzuki in Street Fighter V. To promote her release in Street Fighter 6, the character "took over" the game's Steam blog page, commenting on humanity's "obsession with the numbers '6 7'".

 Ingrid received mixed reception since her debut.
 Imran Khan of Paste voiced disdain for the character, stating that while little was known about her he considered her one of Street Fighters worst characters due to what he considered a forced story push and pandering character design, and hoped she would not return to the series.
 Similar complaints were raised by Timothy Blake Donohoo of Comic Book Resources, who also cited her "lolita schoolgirl design" as cementing the opinion that she did not belong in the franchise, fitting more with characters from SNK's King of Fighters franchise or Capcom's Darkstalkers series.
 He further voiced disdain for her appearance in Project x Zone 2 for her personality, which he described as being sarcastic and insulting other female characters based on their attire.
 He ultimately felt her "problematic" backstory should be kept out of the series' canon, and her outfit instead relegated as a costume for more popular franchise characters.